TanmayCzax/AETHRA/README.md

 (It is a Greek word)
 ÆTHRA — derived from Aether, the classical element of the sky.
 Symbolizes sound beyond the physical, music as atmosphere, emotion as code.

+# Languages used are C# and a little bit of HTML